Does caffeine affect blood pressure?

 But it’s actually more complicated than that.
 It depends on how and how often you drink coffee…

-So, what if you’re an occasional coffee drinker?
-How does that affect blood pressure?
+If you are on occasional coffee drinker, how does that affect blood pressure?

 The studies worked on the following basis: